Seanman519/sean-lstm/README.md

 This project integrates LSTM (Long Short-Term Memory) and SVM (Support Vector Machine) models for financial time series prediction and trading using TensorFlow, Keras, and MetaTrader 5.
 The models are trained on historical data and utilized for real-time trading decisions.

-## 📁 Project Structure

-- **Data Retrieval**: Fetches historical financial data from MetaTrader 5.
-- **Data Preprocessing**: Prepares the data for LSTM training and SVM feature extraction.
-- **Model Training**:
-  - Trains an LSTM model with attention mechanism for time series prediction.
-  - Trains an SVM model for classification (buy, sell, hold) based on extracted features.
-- **Model Evaluation**: Evaluates the LSTM model's performance during training.
-- **Model Saving**: Saves the trained LSTM model and SVM model for future use.

 ## 🔧 Requirements